-The certificate should only be obtained if the Stanford program requires it for the purpose of eprescribing and it must be obtained while appointed as a GME House Staff.

-- All eligible house staff must within two (2) months of eligibility for DEA licensure apply for their DEA. - Initial DEA certificates applied for on/or after April 1st of the house staff's graduation year will NOT be reimbursed.
+- The certificate should only be obtained if the Stanford program requires it for the purpose of eprescribing and it must be obtained while appointed as a GME House Staff. - Initial DEA certificates applied for on/or after April 1st of the House Staff's graduation year will NOT be reimbursed.